tasket/wyng-backup/README.md

 #### Options/Parameters for arch-init

-`--local` takes one of two forms: Either the source volume group and pool as 'vgname/poolname' or a file path on a reflink-capable filesystem such as Btrfs or XFS (for Btrfs the path should end at a subvolume).

 `--dest` is a URL pointing to the location where the archive will be stored.
 It accepts one of the following forms, always ending in a mountpoint path: